josefglatz/TYPO3CMS-Reviewer-Vagrantbox/README.md

 ## Notes

+### Webmin

+Webmin is a web-based interface for system administration for Unix.
+Especially for those who don't love working with the console.

 ### MailCatcher

 All emails sent by PHP are intercepted by MailCatcher.
 So normally no email would be delivered outside of the virtual machine.
 Instead you can check messages using web frontend for MailCatcher, which is running on port 1080 and also available on every domain:

 	http://<guest-ip>:1080

+### Composer

+Composer binary is installed globally (to `/usr/local/bin`), so you can simply call `composer` from any directory.

 ## Author